self-host/self-host/docs/presentations/first_few_steps.md

 ---

-5. Scroll down below the response example.
+5. Scroll down to the response section.
 The response you get shall look similar to this;

     ```json
     [